jorgecotillo/DGMDE14_Final_Project_2021/README.md

 * The data set for drowsiness data is from the University of Texas Arlington dataset titled "UTA Real-life Drowsiness Dataset."
 This dataset forms the basis for the training and validation data sets used in the CNN model.

-* CNN model architecture and code is heavily based on and inspired by Analytics Vidhya, 2021.
+* CNN model architecture and code is based on and inspired by Analytics Vidhya, 2021.
 "Facia expression detection using Machine Learning in Python."

 # References
 Analytics Vidhya, 2021.
 Facial expression detection using Machine Learning in Python.
 Available at: <https://medium.com/analytics-vidhya/facial-expression-detection-using-machine-learning-in-python-c6a188ac765f> [Accessed 19 December 2021].